 E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

-E-1 Visa: the visa for
+E-1 visa for LATAM entrepreneurs:

-No minimum investment required
+No minimum investment

 For active trade